projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

   to identify the USB 3.0 port header on the main board.

 .. note::
-   This document uses the SDC scenario (default).
-You may need a serial port connection to your platform or change the configuration of the User VM that will run Celadon to see its console if you use a different scenario.
+   This document uses the (default) SDC scenario.
+If you use a different scenario, to see its console, you will need a serial port connection to your platform or change the configuration of the User VM that will run Celadon.

 Build Celadon from source
 *************************